Washington, D.C., Is Counting All Its Cats. It Will Take 3 Years And $1.5 Million

 As Jacob Fenston of member station WAMU explains, "cats are controversial. ... felines have long been blamed for killing wildlife like birds and small mammals."

 In some cases, as The Washington Post reports, cats threaten protected or endangered species.
-But in other cases they can be helpful at reducing pest populations, like rats.
+But in other cases, they can be helpful at reducing pest populations, like rats.

-Various groups are working to spay and neuter stray cats, or facilitate cat adoptions.
+Various groups are working to spay and neuter stray cats or facilitate cat adoptions.
 Thousands of cats each year are spayed or adopted.

-But groups like the Human Rescue Alliance "have little sense if their programs are the lion's share of adoptions in the city, or if their trap-neuter-return program is effective in helping to control the cat population," Fenston writes.
+But groups like the Humane Rescue Alliance "have little sense if their programs are the lion's share of adoptions in the city, or if their trap-neuter-return program is effective in helping to control the cat population," Fenston writes.

 It's not easy to gauge a city's cat population by eye alone.